Evans-Mumbower Mill now has flowing water

 Evans-Mumbower Mill reflects its times and the people who used it.
 The present structure operated as a mill for nearly 100 years.
 It was an industrial building and as such shows signs of the technological changes which took place during its lifetime.
 Originally powered by a water wheel, in later years it was run by a steam or gasoline engine.
 Other changes in machinery and layout are evident as well.

 For years the Evans-Mumbower Mill sat abandoned and deteriorating, rain pouring in through its rotted roof.
 In 1984 the Towamencin Historical Society acquired the mill and initiated repairs.
-In 1987 ownership passed to the Wissahickon Valley Watershed Association, which has done much repair and restoration work during the past twenty years.
+In 1987 was passed to the Wissahickon Valley Watershed Association, who brought the Mill back to life by rebuilding the Miller's office, installing a 10' overshot water wheel, repairing the bolter and replacing the cedar shake roof.
 In 2008, the mill property was listed on the National Register of Historic Places.
-Presently, WVWA is restoring the mill's water wheel and millstones to functioning condition.
+Today the Mill is open and interpreted for the public on a monthly schedule from April to November.
 Thus, the process of preserving this piece of local history continues.
 Read more about the Evans-Mumbower Mill restoration here.

 InterloperReturns.pdf The story of James Althouse, who explored the mill as a boy in the '60s.

 WhoSaysYouCantGoHome.pdf A story by Kirk Horstman about the great-great-grandchildren of Henry Mumbower, who still live in the area, visiting the mill.